 Over-the-counter pain medicines, such as aspirin, acetaminophen, and ibuprofen, usually don't relieve the severe pain of cluster headaches.
-Also, prescription narcotic pain medicines are not recommended for cluster headaches.

 When a cluster headache occurs, it is important to treat it as early as possible with the medicine your doctor has recommended.
 The sooner you treat the headache, the less painful it may be.

 The choice of medicine may depend on the time of day when your headaches tend to occur.
 Some people may need a combination of two or three medicines.
 Keeping track of your symptoms can help your doctor determine the proper medicine.
-You can keep track by using a headache diary (What is a PDF document?).
+You can keep track by using a headache diary ( What is a PDF document? ).

 If you don't get headaches often, you may only need to take medicines after the headaches begin.
 If you get headaches often, you may need to take medicines daily during a cluster period to prevent a future headache or reduce the number of headaches in a cycle.